Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty. – 2 Corinthians 3:17

 In July of 1776, the Declaration of Independence was signed, making the original 13 American colonies a new nation, apart from the British Empire: the United States of America.
 John Adams, who later became the second President of the United States, said this about the resolution of independence on July 2nd, which was revised as the Declaration of Independence and signed on July 4th:

 The second day of July, 1776, will be the most memorable epoch in the history of America.
 I am apt to believe that it will be celebrated by succeeding generations as the great anniversary festival.
 It ought to be commemorated as the day of deliverance, by solemn acts of devotion to God Almighty.
 It ought to be solemnized with pomp and parade, with shows, games, sports, guns, bells, bonfires, and illuminations, from one end of this continent to the other, from this time forward forever more. – John Adams

 There is something very significant about remembering and celebrating our freedom.
-This is why I still celebrate the day that I was born again and gave my life to the Lord, 44 years ago.
+This is why I still celebrate the day that I was born again and gave my life to the Lord, over 44 years ago.
 May we never forget that our freedom in this nation was fought for – – so that we would not take our liberty for granted.
 Likewise, our spiritual, emotional, and mental freedom came at a high price, paid for by Jesus Christ through His sacrifice at the cross.
 All freedoms come at a cost.
 Therefore, we should never take our freedom in Christ for granted either, because it is that kind of behavior that leads us back into the very bondage from which we had been set free and causes us to abuse our freedoms (Romans 8; 1 Corinthians 8:9-13).

 good news is free